Level crossing

-A level crossing is an intersection where a railway line crosses a road, path, or (in rare situations) airport runway, at the same level, as opposed to the railway line crossing over or under using an overpass or tunnel.
+A level crossing is an intersection where a railway line crosses a road, path, or (in rare situations) airport runway, at the same level, as opposed to the railway line or the road etc. crossing over or under using an overpass or tunnel.
 The term also applies when a light rail line with separate right-of-way or reserved track crosses a road in the same fashion.
 Other names include railway level crossing, railway crossing (chiefly international), grade crossing or railroad crossing (chiefly American), road through railroad, criss-cross, train crossing, and RXR (abbreviated).

 There are more than 100,000 level crossings in Europe and more than 200,000 in North America.

+Road-grade crossings are considered incompatible with high-speed rail and are virtually non-existent in European high-speed train operations.

 History

-The history of level crossings depends on the location, but often early level crossings had a flagman in a nearby booth who would, on the approach of a train, wave a red flag or lantern to stop all traffic and clear the tracks.
+The types of early level crossings varied by location, but often they had a flagman in a nearby booth who, on the approach of a train, would wave a red flag or lantern to stop all traffic and clear the tracks.
+This was a dangerous job that cost the lives of gatekeepers or their family members, as the train was not given enough time to stop.

 Gated crossings became commonplace in many areas, as they protected the railway from people trespassing and livestock, and they protected the users of the crossing when closed by the signalman/gateman.
 In the second quarter of the 20th century, manual or electrical closable gates that barricaded the roadway started to be introduced, intended to be a complete barrier against intrusion of any road traffic onto the railway.
 Automatic crossings are now commonplace in some countries as motor vehicles replaced horse-drawn vehicles and the need for animal protection diminished with time.
-Full, half or no barrier crossings superseded gated crossings, although crossings of older types can still be found in places.
+Full-, half- or no-barrier crossings superseded gated crossings, although crossings of older types can still be found in places.

 In rural regions with sparse traffic, the least expensive type of level crossing to operate is one without flagmen or gates, with only a warning sign posted.
 This type has been common across North America and in many developing countries.

-Some international rules have helped to harmonize level crossing.
+Some international rules have helped to harmonise level crossing.
 For instance, the 1968 Vienna Convention states (chapter 3, article 23b) that: